Azure/IoT-Pi-Day/Setting up the Raspberry Pi/MSFT Networking/readme.md

 ![Image](/images/network/editCSV.jpg)

 > - Note: Linux formats the MAC address with a : delimiter, <strike>but the PowerShell script does not take this into account.
-So if you have a : separated MAC when you add it to the CSV file make sure to separate the elements with a - I may fix this via the script but have not commited to it yet.</strike> The PowerShell script will check for a : delimiter and convert it to the Windows - format as necssary.
+So if you have a : separated MAC when you add it to the CSV file make sure to separate the elements with a - I may fix this via the script but have not commited to it yet.</strike> The PowerShell script will check for a : delimiter and convert it to the Windows - format as necessary.

 ![Image](/images/network/editCSV2.jpg)